 Bobbing for apples is said to originate from the Roman festivals combined initially with Samhain.
 One of the festivals honoured Pomona, the Roman goddess of fruit and trees – and the apple was its symbol.
 Apple bobbing was also a popular fortune-telling game on All Hallows’ Eve.
 Apples represented the available suitors a woman had, and the one she bit into would represent her future husband.

 Trick or treating may have originated from soul cakes.
 Similar to biscuits, they were initially part of All Souls’ Day.
 It was a tradition to make and share soul cakes for all christened souls.
 Groups of children would go around collecting them, in exchange for praying for the dead, often souls of the givers’ friends and relatives.
-Trick or treating is now used as a way of minimising the risk of being pranked during Halloween – something that became more mainstream in America during the mid-1900s.

 Some of the traditional celebration methods are still enjoyed today.
 Halloween is the perfect time to get together and have a little fun apple bobbing, singing, dancing and telling each other ghost stories around the bonfire.